yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

    4. The insertion is not commutative with respect to the slice range.

 It's not clear whether there are other situations were they are needed.

+Actually, it seems we need them more than that: if an anchor is next to a place where a prior change concurrently introduced content, then merely adding an offset will make it look as though the anchor was moored to the content added by the prior concurrent change.
+We could still get away with adding an offset when no anchor would be affected, but it seems simpler to just add an explicit segment all the time.

 ## Where should attach segments be included in the presence of ranges?